By: Marilyn L. Davis

 I am not a famous person at all, just a person in long-term recovery, who opened and ran an award-winning residential recovery home for women for more than 20 years.
 How I have remained in recovery for more than 30 years is personal and powerful to me.
 However, that does not mean that the method or the type of meetings I attend will work for everyone else.

 Building Your Support Network: One Meeting at a Time

-All people, rich and poor, famous and infamous, male, female, young and old or simply trying to make it today without using can benefit from recovery support meetings.
+All people, rich and poor, famous and infamous, male, female, young and old, or merely trying to make it today without using can benefit from recovery support meetings.
 One of the fundamental aspects of successful long-term recovery is to make sure that you have supportive people in your life, besides family and friends.
-Look around and find a supportive group that you can join in your home-town.
+Look around and find a support group that you can join in your home-town.
 Get comfortable there, and then branch out.

 Options in Recovery: Support from Like-Minded People

 Any meeting is right for you if it:

 - Conforms to your values

 - Has people willing to support your values, needs, and goals

 For a quick online resource for all types of meetings, try: https://www.addiction.com/meetingfinder/